-LCCMR staff will organize 1-2 remote listening sessions for subcommittee members to attend, with a target of holding the sessions in March 2024 (potentially March 9-15 or March 25-29).
 Subcommittee members will participate remotely.
 Members of the public will RSVP to attend and participate remotely.
+Staff, with assistance from subcommittee members, will pursue both targeted and broadcasted outreach to encourage participation from the target audience.

-At this time, LCCMR staff envision the sessions will be structured to begin with a presentation, followed by a staff-moderated discussion, and ending with the opportunity for open-ended public comment.
+LCCMR staff envision the sessions will be structured to begin with a presentation, followed by a staffmoderated discussion, and ending with the opportunity for open-ended public comment.
 Subjects that may be covered in the presentation would be an overview of the ENRTF, the LCCMR, the funding process, accomplishments, and how strategic planning fits into the process.
 Staff-moderated discussions would be focused on soliciting responses to specific questions, such as the following:

-- What do you enjoy most about Minnesota's environment or natural resources? - What do you think are the biggest threats to Minnesota's environment or natural resources? - How do you think ENRTF dollars should be used to improve and enhance Minnesota's environment, natural resources, and outdoor recreation? - What would it look like if Minnesota made good progress on addressing those threats to our environment or natural resources?

-• What one word would you like to be able to use to describe Minnesota's environment and natural resources in 10 years?
+• What do you enjoy most about Minnesota's environment or natural resources?

+- What do you think are the biggest threats to Minnesota's environment or natural resources? - How do you think ENRTF dollars should be used to improve and enhance Minnesota's environment, natural resources, and outdoor recreation? - What would it look like if Minnesota made good progress on addressing those threats to our environment or natural resources? - What one word would you like to be able to use to describe Minnesota's environment and natural resources in 10 years?